rroemhild/docker-ejabberd/README.md

 # docker-ejabberd

-[Ejabberd][ejabberd] server version 14.07 with internal and anonymous auth enabled and no SSL, thats all.
+[Ejabberd][ejabberd] server version 14.07 with SSL, internal and anonymous auth enabled by default.
 To control the XMPP server, register an admin user 'admin@\<domain\>' with your prefered XMPP client.
-You can change the default domain `localhost` and other settings through environment variables.
+You can change the default domain `localhost` and other settings through [environment variables](#environment-variables--runtime-configuration).

 [ejabberd]: http://ejabberd.im